ElMagdo/JavaCodes/JavaJavaJava/Task7/readme.md

 >Plain: This is how we would ordinarily write a sentence.
 Blocked: Thisi showw ewoul dordi naril ywrit easen tence.

-EXERCISE 7.10 Design and implement a Java Swing program that lets the user type a document into a TextArea and then provides the following analysis of the
-document: the number of words in the document, the number of characters in the document, and the percentage of words that have more than six letters.
+***7.1*** Design and implement a *Java Swing program* that lets the user type a document into a TextArea and then provides the following analysis of the document: the number of words in the document, the number of characters in the document, and the percentage of words that have more than six letters.

 EXERCISE 7.11 Design and write a Java Swing program that searches for single- digit numbers in a text and changes them to their corresponding words.
 For ex- ample, the string “4 score and 7 years ago” would be converted into “four score